Explore our collection of free tools and calculators to make informed decisions.

 | Actual rent paid minus 10% of ATI | Annual rent − (10% × ATI) |

-The deduction allowed is the lowest of these three figures.
-In most middle-income cases, the ₹60,000 ceiling wins, which is why people often refer to Section 80GG as a "₹60,000 deduction" — but that label is misleading when income is lower or rent is modest.
+The deduction allowed is the lowest of these three.
+In most middle-income cases the ₹60,000 ceiling wins — but that label is misleading whenever income is modest or rent is low.

-The lowest of the three is ₹60,000.
-That is your deduction under Section 80GG.
-Notice that even though you paid ₹1,44,000 in actual rent, only ₹60,000 reduces your taxable income — the statutory ceiling binds.
-If you want to model your own numbers without spreadsheet errors, the Section 80GG Rent Deduction Calculator handles the three-limb logic automatically.
+The lowest figure is ₹60,000.
+That is the deduction under Section 80GG, even though actual rent paid was ₹1,44,000 — the statutory ceiling binds.
+To run your own numbers without spreadsheet errors, use the Section 80GG Rent Deduction Calculator.

-Adjusted Total Income (ATI) is not the same as Gross Total Income, and confusing the two is the single most common error in Section 80GG calculations.
-ATI is computed by taking your Gross Total Income and reducing it by: long-term capital gains taxable under Section 112, short-term capital gains under Section 111A, any income chargeable under Sections 115A to 115D (special-rate incomes), and all deductions claimed under Chapter VI-A except Section 80GG itself.
-The figure you arrive at is the base for both the 25% limb and the 10% limb.
-Using gross salary, taxable income, or net taxable income instead of ATI produces a wrong deduction and is the kind of error that gets flagged in salary tax assessments.
+Adjusted Total Income (ATI) is not Gross Total Income, and confusing the two is the single most common error in Section 80GG calculations.
+Start with your Gross Total Income, then subtract: long-term capital gains taxable under Section 112; short-term capital gains under Section 111A; income chargeable under Sections 115A to 115D; and all Chapter VI-A deductions except Section 80GG itself.
+The resulting figure is the base for both the 25% limb and the 10% limb.
+Entering gross salary or net taxable income instead of ATI overstates the deduction and is the kind of discrepancy flagged in salary tax assessments.

-People often mix the two, but they serve different taxpayer categories and operate under different mechanisms entirely.
+The two provisions serve different taxpayer categories and operate under entirely different mechanisms.

 | Feature | Section 80GG | HRA Exemption (Section 10(13A)) |